Growth of regular partitions 4: strong regularity and the pairs partition: Tools

 \section{Tools}

-This section contains the tools needed to prove Theorem \ref{thm:mainL}.
+This section contains the tools needed to prove Theorem \ref{thm:mainL2}.
 In Subsection \ref{ss:std}, we state several standard lemmas about regularity, which also appear in Subsection 5.1 of Part 3.
-Subsections \ref{ss:irr}-\ref{ss:blowups} contain tools which are specific to this paper.
-In particular, Subsection \ref{ss:irr} defines irreducible bigraphs, Subsection \ref{ss:ecb} defines edge-colored bigraphs and states a structure theorem in that setting, Subsection \ref{ss:corner} defines corner graphs and encodings (machinery developed in \cite{Terry.2021b} and \cite{Terry.2022}), and finally, Subsection \ref{ss:blowups} defines a type of blow-up for $3$-graphs and shows encodings can be used to find blowups.
+Subsections \ref{ss:irr}-\ref{ss:refine} contain tools which are specific to this paper.
+In particular Subsection \ref{ss:irr} defines irreducible bigraphs, and Subsection \ref{ss:ecb} defines edge-colored bigraphs and states a structure theorem in that setting.
+Subsection \ref{ss:corner} defines corner graphs and encodings (machinery first developed in \cite{Terry.2021b} and \cite{Terry.2022}).
+Subsection \ref{ss:blowups} defines a type of blow-up for $3$-graphs, and Subsection \ref{ss:blowupcorner} shows encodings can be used to find blowups.
+Finally, Subsection \ref{ss:refine} proves the existence of somewhat equitable refinements of decompositions as a corollary of a result of Frankl and R\"{o}dl.